Go's Value Philosophy: Part 3 - Zero Values: Go's Valid-by-Default Philosophy

 var m map[string]int // nil map

-fmt.Println(m["key"]) // 0 (safe!)
+fmt.Println(m["key"]) // 0 (safe! returns zero value)

-// m["key"] = 1 // PANIC (must initialize for writes)
+// m["key"] = 1 // PANIC!
+Must initialize for writes

-Java’s null crashes on any operation:
+Java’s null - crashes on all operations:

 1